cjwilson2020/WDYWW/README.md

 4) Profile

-  a) After entering a Theatre for the first time and selecting preferred genres, users will be able to see their preferred genres in the User Profile page
+  a) Users will be able to see their preferred genres in the User Profile page after either entering a Theatre for the first time, or editing their watch preferences in the settings.

-5) Watch History, Friends List, Settings
+5) Watch History

-  a) The front-end activities for these actions are done, but they currently display dummy data
+  a) Users will be able to see all media they have previously watched through What Do You Wanna Watch.

+6) Friends List

+  a) Users will be able see all of their friends and add new friends by username.

+7) Settings

+  a) Watch Preferences
+  b) FAQ
+  c) Contact Us
+  d) Delete Account

 ## Run Tests